-Housing 21 is a leading, not for profit provider of Retirement Housing and Extra Care for older people of modest means.
+Housing 21 is a leading, not for profit provider of Retirement Living and Extra Care for older people of modest means.

 The UK population is getting older with 18% aged 65 and over and 2.4% aged 85 and over.
 In England, the population of people over 65 is predicted to rise at the rate of 1.9% between 2016-26 (Office of National Statistics).